SunnyWar/AIRustEval/README.md

 will often generate correct code on the second try.
 For this reason, the follow heuristic is being followed.

+PROMPT USED: "You are a highly skilled Rust developer.
+Your task is to optimize the following Rust function for maximum speed and efficiency.
+The code will run on a x86-x64 system with an AMD Ryzen 7 processor.
+Readability of the code is not important.
+Please provide the optimized code.
+Here is the function that needs optimization:"

-1. Prompt AI with the following: "Make this code run faster".
-Then, within the same prompt, paste the 'baseline' function into the AI prompt block.
+1. Prompt AI with that pasted the 'baseline' function into the AI prompt block.
 The 'baseline' function can be found at src\baseline\mod.rs
 2. Take the generated code and see if it compiles and runs.
 Be sure to run as --release.
 3. There are three possible states: